HL7/davinci-crd/input/pagecontent/allartifacts.md

 * [Code Systems]({{site.data.fhir.path}}codesystem.html) define terminologies to be used in one or more of the profiles
 * [Value Sets]({{site.data.fhir.path}}valueset.html) define the specific subsets of both CRD-defined and other code systems that must be (or are recommended to be) used within one or more profile elements

-For this implementation guide, [Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) means that CRD Clients must be capable of exposing the data to at least some CRD Services.
-CRD Services are not obligated to make use of Must Support elements when performing their coverage requirements discovery.
+For this implementation guide, [Must Support]({{site.data.fhir.path}}profiling.html#mustsupport) means that CRD Clients must be capable of exposing the data to at least some CRD Servers.
+CRD Servers are not obligated to make use of Must Support elements when performing their coverage requirements discovery.

 <!-- Todo: examples, capabilitystatement, TestScenario? -->